 Editing multiple configuration items and assets

-You can edit multiple records by using the Multiple Instance Editor feature.
+You can edit the editable fields of multiple CIs, or assets, or both CIs and assets using the Multiple Instance Editor feature.

 Permissions required to update the records

 If you do not have the required permissions to edit multiple CIs and assets, the Multiple Instance Editor icon on the Remedyforce CMDB tab is disabled.

 You can update multiple records of a class based on the following permissions assigned to you by the system administrator:

 - Object permission of the class

 The following table lists the required permissions for editing multiple records of a class.